Program: M.B.A., Business Administration

 The MBA Consulting Graduate Project consists of small teams of students performing comprehensive consulting projects under faculty supervision.
 The clients are selected and screened by the MBA program.
 Students are not permitted to conduct projects for their own employer or new venture.

 Letter grades are awarded for the coursework.
 A grade of “C+” or lower will constitute a failing grade, resulting in disqualification from the MBA program.
 Note that unlike the comprehensive exam, a student is not allowed to repeat the MBA Consulting Project.

-Although the students are presented with a general idea of the project’s scope, it is the team’s responsibility to interview the client and determine the scope of work, which will be approved by the faculty advisor(s), Director of Graduate Business Programs and client.
+Although the students are presented with a general idea of the project’s scope, it is the team’s responsibility to interview the client and determine the scope of work, which will be approved by the faculty advisor(s), the Director of Graduate Business Programs and the client.
 The students must complete the work and produce a written document that meets the approval of the faculty advisor by the semester’s deadline for submitting Graduate Theses and Projects (as stated in the Schedule of Classes).

 MBA Comprehensive Exam: GBUS 697G

 The Comprehensive Exam is an individual take-home exam administrated over a four-day period.
 The exam consists of a case study.
 The student submits a written document consisting of his or her strategic analysis of the case along with recommendations.
 Guidelines, requirements and technical information are presented in an information session and delivered by the course management system to the enrolled students.

 The exam is graded on a pass/fail basis.
 A candidate who fails the exam the first time is permitted a second attempt at the exam and must complete the exam within the subsequent two semesters.
 Failing the exam twice disqualifies the student from the MBA program.